zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

 selection = ['ñ', 'ò', '÷', 'û', 'ą', 'ć', 'ď', 'ę', 'Ě', 'Ğ']
 ```

+### Create a simple evaluation script

+Currently I have a notebook to merge weights of the model and lora, a script to do inference and a notebook
+to evaluate.
+That works if I only have to evaluate a single model, but does not scale to evaluating many models.

+Thus I have to create either a script or a notebook that simply takes the path of the checkpoint
+that I want to evaluate, and does all the job.

 ## Results

 ### Experiment with different grid encoders